 Mrs. Savic's Second Grade Class

-- Art is our rotation for STEAM this week!
-Friday specials this week: PE
+- MUSIC is our rotation for STEAM this week!
+Friday specials this week: Character Ed

 - Scholastic Book Order: Please visit www.scholastic.com and place your order online by using our special class code 2KPO6.